 Modern Wyckoff practitioners can utilize the Relative Strength Ratio between a stock and a market proxy to compare points of strength and weakness.
 In fact, use of the Relative Strength Ratio can more easily eliminate potential inaccuracies due to the existence of different price scales between a stock and its relevant market index.

 Whereas the three Wyckoff laws provide a big-picture foundation for the Wyckoff method, the nine buying and selling tests are a set of narrower, specific principles to help guide trade entry.
 These tests help delineate when a trading range is drawing to a close and a new uptrend (markup) or downtrend (markdown) is about to begin.
 In other words, the nine tests define the line of least resistance in the market.
 Below is a listing of the nine buying tests and nine selling tests, including the references to which kind of chart should be used.

 (Adapted from Pruden H (2007) The Three Skills of Top Trading.
 Hoboken, NJ: John Wiley & Sons, Inc.; pp. 136-37)

 The AAPL chart below illustrates Buying Tests 2 through 8.

-Note that tests #1 and #9 could only be met through the use of P & F charts.
-Guidelines for horizontal counting in a trading range are discussed in this article under “Wyckoff Point and Figure (P&F) Count Guide,” immediately following.
+Note that tests #1 and #9 could only be met through the use of P&F charts.
+Guidelines for horizontal counting in a trading range are discussed in the following section of this article.

 The Wyckoff Count Guide shows the trader how to calculate the cause built during a trading range so as to be able to project future price targets.
 The process consists of the following: